f5devcentral/f5-agility-labs-adc/docs/class8/module1/lab10.rst

 |image4|

 #.
-Apply this new iRule to the LAMP virtual server.
+Apply this new iRule to the LAMP SSL virtual server.

 #.
 You can now start a tcpdump and surf the website.